-Peptide therapy refers to a specialized form of treatments designed to increase human longevity and performance through the emerging science of cell-signaling in the body through amino acid sequences.
+Peptide therapy refers to a specialized form of treatment designed to increase human longevity and performance through the emerging science of cell-signaling in the body through amino acid sequences.

 At a fundamental level, amino acids are the building blocks of life.
 Individual amino acids combine together in chains to compose peptides, and peptide chains that are larger than 50 amino acids are known as proteins.

 Peptides can be found in every cell in the body, carrying out many critical roles including a range of therapeutic applications related to longevity and optimal function.
 Some of these peptide-regulated activities include benefits related to anti-aging, preventing chronic disease, maintaining sexual health, and the body’s ability to lose weight or maintain ideal body weight.